mpontus/100-days-of-code/log.md

 - Maybe I knew the requirements if I were to look at my notes.
 - My notes are prone to change.
 I should revisit my notes and see why planning ahead approach didn't work.

+### Day 44: August 31, 2017

+**Today's Progress**: Sketched up tests for all remaining modules.

+**Thoughts**: I'm trying a new approach where I write non-functioning tests for everything that I plan to do at some point.
+Any thoughts and research subjects that come to mind during that process go into TODO list.
+I feel like it keeps me focused, and gives much needed perspective.